-The Housing Element and Fair Share Plan is a separate Master Plan document that was prepared by Heyer, Gruel & Associates August 2018.
-It was adopted by the Planning Board on September 13, 2018.
+The following Housing Element and Fair Share Plan is a separate Master Plan document that was prepared by Heyer, Gruel & Associates August 2018.
+It was adopted by the Planning Board on September 13, 2018 and is incorporated into this Master Plan herein.